sgroth/cv-data/cv.web.en.md

 Planning, organisation, and execution of workshops, panels, and conferences
 * Head Laboratory Popular Culture Studies, Institute of Social Anthropology and Cultural Studies (ISEK), Zurich University (Conception and Execution, Senior Fellow-Program, Promotion of Young Scholars, Organisation of Conferences and In House-Workshops, Lectures, Panel Debates).
 * Organisation of Panels at Conferences (Deutsche Gesellschaft für Volkskunde, Société Internationale d'Ethnologie et de Folklore).
-* Upcoming: With Anna Weichselbraun, Ph.D.: Panel Talk and Temporality, dgv-Congress 2021, Regensburg, April 2022.
+* With Anna Weichselbraun, Ph.D.: Panel Talk and Temporality, dgv-Congress 2021, Regensburg, April 2022.
-* Upcoming: Discursivities of Cooperation.
+* Discursivities of Cooperation.
 Authors' Workshop, Duisburg, March 2022.
 * With Dr. Sarah May and Dr. Johannes Müske: Morality as Organizational Practice.
 19th Workshop of the Section Cultures of Work of the German Association of Cultural Anthropology and Folklore Studies (dgv), Freiburg, November 2021.
 * With Dr. Sarah May, Work Meeting dgv-Section Cultures of Work,November 2020.
 * With Dr. Christine Hämmerling and Prof. Dr. Silke Meyer: Workshop Moral Economy, May 2019, Laboratory Popular Culture Studies, Zurich University.